senahargianto98/nest-js-employee/README.md

 6. npm run start:dev

 **Test Application**
 The API documentation is available in the Postman collection.
-Please to import postman collection first.
+Please to import Employee API.postman_collection.json first.
 There will be 7 endpoint, API to add employee data, edit employee data, delete employee data, get employee data, import csv, export csv and export pdf.